rkevin-arch/adult-income-classifier/README.md

 # adult-income-classifier
-Test neural network written using Tensorflow
+Test neural network written using Tensorflow.

 Thanks to Lorenzo Mambretti for teaching me how to do this.
 Details: https://github.com/LorenzoM1997/Wage-classifier